Mini-grid: Environmental benefits

 Mini-grids are much more environmentally friendly than other types of grids.
 Since they reduce the need for diesel generators, greenhouse gas emissions are greatly reduced.
 This also improves air and noise pollution in the areas mini-grids are used.
+The World Bank estimates that a rollout at scale of 217,000 mini grids to serve half a billion people by 2030 would avoid 1.2 billion tonnes of CO2 emissions.
+The UNFCCC estimates that every megawatt-hour of electricity delivered to customers of mini-grids saves between 0.8 and 2.72 tons of carbon dioxide equivalent from being released into the atmosphere.